 Jaguar Brings 296-HP Four-Cylinder to XE, XF, and F-Pace

-The Jaguar XE, XF, and F-Pace will offer a 296-hp four-cylinder engine option for the 2018 model year.
+The Jaguar XE, XF, and F-Pace will offer a 296-hp four-cylinder engine option for the last model.

 Models with the new engine will carry the 30t badge and will produce 295 lb-ft of torque.
 Across the range, Jaguar will also offer a 2.0-liter turbo-four with 247 hp (up 7 hp from before), a 2.0-liter turbodiesel making 180 hp, and a 3.0-liter supercharged V-6 with 380 hp.
 The version of the 3.0-liter supercharged V-6 that made 340 hp is no longer available.

 Jaguar says its new four-cylinder engine will allow the XE to hit 60 mph in 5.2 seconds when paired with all-wheel drive.
-For 2018, the XE receives the 380-hp V-6 for the first time.
+The XE receives the 380-hp V-6 for the first time.